plan44/messagetorch/README.md

 For your own spark cores, of which you have the device ID and access token, the message can be sent directly:

-curl https://api.spark.io/v1/devices/xxxxxxx/message -d access_token=tttt -d "args=Hello Spark"
+curl https://api.spark.io/v1/devices/xxxxxxx/message -d access_token=tttt -d "args=Hello Particle"

 Parameters
 ----------
 The development cycle on the spark core via the web IDE is rather slow, as every update apparently re-flashes not only the user code, but the entire firmware.
 So to play with the animations, colors etc. I added a lot of parameters that can be set via the cloud API:

-curl https://api.spark.io/v1/devices/xxxxxxx/params -d access_token=tttt -d "args=mode=2,brightness=255"
+curl https://api.particle.io/v1/devices/xxxxxxx/params -d access_token=tttt -d "args=mode=2,brightness=255"

 To see what parameters are supported, check out the handleParams() function around line 465 of the code.